 As a young kid, I was shy, quiet, and lazy.
 Being a head taller than everyone around me and weighing 15 kilograms too much didn’t really help me get the “needed attention.”
 One day, on a cold winter day, I decided to change this.
 I wanted to show my non-existing ice-skating capabilities to a bunch of friends and nice-looking girls.

 A few days later, I woke up in a hospital.
 I was confused and had no idea what I was doing there.
 Days later, when I was released from the hospital, my doctor told me that I suffered from a “mild concussion.”
-Apparently, I would feel better in a couple of weeks.
+Apparently, I was going to feel better in a couple of weeks.

-But I didn’t it.
+But I didn’t.

 I didn’t change much as a teenager.
 I continued being the “untalented silent geek.”
 As a matter of fact, I couldn’t introduce myself in English until my early 20s.
 My lack of brainpower, attention, and motivation resulted in inferior grades.
 Additionally, I was always sick, suffering from dermatitis, stomach pain, nerve issues, and several other conditions.
 This ultimately led to an almost failure at the school of economics.